gdennie/serde-rs.github.io/_src/data-model.md

 In code, the serialization half of the Serde data model is defined by the [`Serializer`] trait and the deserialization half is defined by the [`Deserializer`] trait.
-These are a way of mapping every Rust data structure into one of 29 possible types.
-Each method of the `Serializer` trait corresponds to one of the types of the data model.
+There is a mapping for every Rust basic data structure into one of 29 possible types.
+Each method of the `Serializer` trait corresponds to one of the types of the Serde data model.

-When serializing a data structure to some format, the [`Serialize`] implementation for the data structure is responsible for mapping the data structure into the Serde data model by invoking exactly one of the `Serializer` methods, while the `Serializer` implementation for the data format is responsible for mapping the Serde data model into the intended output representation.
+When serializing a data structure into some format, the [`Serialize`] implementation for the data structure is responsible for mapping that data structure into the Serde data model by invoking exactly one of the `Serializer` methods.
+Additionally, a `Serializer` implementation for the target data format is responsible for mapping the Serde data model into its representation.

-When deserializing a data structure from some format, the [`Deserialize`] implementation for the data structure is responsible for mapping the data structure into the Serde data model by passing to the `Deserializer` a [`Visitor`] implementation that can receive the various types of the data model, while the `Deserializer` implementation for the data format is responsible for mapping the input data into the Serde data model by invoking exactly one of the `Visitor` methods.
+When deserializing a data structure from a data format, the [`Deserialize`] implementation for the data format is responsible for two things.
+The first is providing an implementation of [`Visitor`] to map provided portions of the input into the Serde data model per the various trait functions.
+The second is providing an implementation of [`Deserialize`] that invokes the appropriate method on Visitor against the appropriate portion of the input.
+Additionally, a `Deserializer` implementation for the target data structure itself is responsible for constructing a [`Visitor`] over the input and building the data structure by passing it to functions as necessary for constructing the subcomponents of the data structure from the input (or remaining input).
+Eventually these functions will invoke methods on the provided [`Visitor`] to consume the portion of the input they will be provided.

 [`Serializer`]: https://docs.rs/serde/1/serde/trait.Serializer.html
 [`Deserializer`]: https://docs.rs/serde/1/serde/trait.Deserializer.html